Announcement Icon

 For affluent expats, finding high-quality housing is likely a top priority.
 Portugal offers a wide range of housing options, from luxurious villas on the Algarve coast to elegant apartments in Lisbon or Porto.
 However, there are important regional differences in price, style, and availability.

-- Lisbon: As the capital and largest city, Lisbon is a hub of culture, business, and tourism.
+• Lisbon: As the capital and largest city, Lisbon is a hub of culture, business, and tourism.
 This makes it a prime location for expats, especially those who prefer an urban lifestyle.
 Lisbon offers upscale properties in areas like Chiado, Príncipe Real, and Lapa, with stunning views of the city and the River Tagus.
-However, real estate prices in Lisbon have risen significantly in recent years, particularly in desirable neighborhoods, driven by both local demand and international interest.
+However, real estate prices in Lisbon have risen significantly in recent years, particularly in desirable neighbourhoods, driven by both local demand and international interest.

-- Porto: Portugal's second-largest city offers a more affordable alternative to Lisbon while still providing a vibrant cultural scene.
-Known for its historic architecture and wine production, Porto has a range of luxury properties in neighborhoods like Foz do Douro or Boavista.
+• Porto: Portugal's second-largest city offers a more affordable alternative to Lisbon while still providing a vibrant cultural scene.
+Known for its historic architecture and wine production, Porto has a range of luxury properties in neighbourhoods like Foz do Douro or Boavista.
 The cost of living and property in Porto is generally lower than in Lisbon, making it an attractive option for those seeking a blend of city life and affordability.

-- The Algarve: For those looking for a coastal, resort-like environment, the Algarve offers beautiful beaches, world-class golf courses, and a relaxed lifestyle.
+• The Algarve: For those looking for a coastal, resort-like environment, the Algarve offers beautiful beaches, world-class golf courses, and a relaxed lifestyle.
 Towns like Vilamoura, Lagos, and Albufeira are popular with retirees and affluent expats who want access to luxury villas, gated communities, and excellent amenities.
 However, as the Algarve is a highly sought-after destination for both tourists and expats, property prices can be steep, particularly in prime areas near the coast.

 2. Healthcare: Public vs. Private Options